prototypefund/reproducible-website/_docs/jvm.md

 scala.version=2.12.6

 # A buildinfo file can contain checksums for multiple output files, for
-# example for the main jar and the accompanying (generated) pom.xml:
+# example for the main jar and the accompanying pom.xml (when generated):
 outputs.0.filename=<file name>
 outputs.0.length=<file size>
 outputs.0.checksums.sha512=<sha512>